 Different Social Contexts: are facilitated for our pupils to enhance their social development.
 Examples of this include, cross generational projects such as , Welcome Wednesday and Friendly Friday when all family members are invited to participate in learning, visits to local Elderly Care homes to sing and dance with residents, and ‘family’ seating at lunchtime, when older pupils support younger pupils with cutting food and modelling good manners.
 Our new Foundation Stage pupils are paired up with a Year 4 buddy to act as a ‘parent’ during their settling in period in September.
 Our feeder pre-school’s are invited for a picnic and play session during the summer term.

 We support a range of charity projects to open pupils’ eyes to the different lifestyles and problems shared by children all over the world.
-In the past we have supported an orphan in India, through money raised by our Harvest Festival celebrations.
-We are able to exchange emails, photographs and letters with children within this community.
-Recently we used our Harvest money to support the local food bank.We participate in Red Nose Day, Comic Relief and Children in Need, always taking care to reinforce the message of celebrating differences and similarities within our local, national and global communities.
+Recently we sent reading scheme books to the Melrose Paris Foundation in Sierra Leone.
+Our pupils were fortunate enough to have a new reading scheme but we wanted our old books to continue to be used by children eager to read.
+Melrose also visited our school to tell us about her project during a weekly visitor assembly.
+At Harvest time we collect food and household items to support the local food bank.We participate in Red Nose Day, Comic Relief and Children in Need, always taking care to reinforce the message of celebrating differences and similarities within our local, national and global communities.

 Immersion Weeks: We have enjoyed a wide range of special weeks, each promoting SMSC.
 Examples are ‘Hands Across the World’, where each classroom became a different country for the week.
 Pupils took their special passports, in mixed age classes, to learn more and celebrate a range of cultures.
 We wanted to give pupils an understanding and appreciation of the wide range of cultural influences that may have shaped their own heritage.
 We included in our countries those which reflected our cultural mix within school.
 ‘Be Inspiring Be Unique’ saw a visit from a local disabled basketball player and pupil workshops throughout the week.
 During this week pupils were asked to consider what their future aspirations may be, and parents and staff contributed to a Reflection Book listing those who had inspired them.
 Pupils considered the values of perseverance, tolerance and celebrating diversity.
 Our ‘African Adventure Week’ saw a visiting dance, drama and music specialist teacher act as our catalyst for learning.
 Pupils experienced food, music, dance and celebrations from across Africa.
 We hope to inform pupil perspectives on life and their interest in and respect for different people’s feelings and values.
 ‘We were Wondering Week.....’ encouraged pupils to be reflective about their own experiences and to investigate a range of beliefs and customs.
 Each day began with a quiet time for contemplative thought, perhaps upon an artefact, photograph or piece of music.
 Pupils considered Buildings, Books, People and Places during the week.
 Each class asking and answering their own ‘Wondering’ questions.